Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Experiments and Results

 \subsection{Hierarchy for Expressivity}

-To investigate the role of hierarchy for effective task transfer, we compare the performance of the most performant hierarchical method, \textit{\met-H1}, with its non-hierarchical equivalent, \textit{\met-H1-flat}, which is otherwise equivalent to the full \textit{\met} setup except with a flat rather than hierarchical prior.
-As discussed in \cref{sec:model-architecture-and-information-gating-functions}, hierarchy increases the prior distribution expressivity, enabling the representation of multi-modal behaviours, whilst not increasing prior covariate shift and suffering from the associated transfer problems.
-When regularizing against a flat prior, KL-regularization must occur over the raw rather than latent action space.
-Therefore, to adequately compare hierarchical and non-hierarchical equivalents, we additionally compare against a hierarchical setup where regularization occurs only over the action-space, \textit{\met-H1-KL-a}.
+To further investigate whether hierarchy is necessary for effective transfer, we compare \textit{\met-H1} with \textit{\met-H1-flat}, which has the same setup except with a flat, non-hierarchical prior (conditioned on $\stateActionHistory_{t-1:t}$).
+With a flat prior, KL-regularization must occur over the raw, rather than latent, action space.
+Therefore, to adequately compare, we additionally investigate a hierarchical setup where regularization occurs only over the action-space, \textit{\met-H1-KL-a}.
+Transfer results for \emph{CorridorMaze} are shown in \Cref{tab:hierarchy-ablation} ($7$ seeds).
+Comparing \textit{\met-H1-KL-a} and \textit{\met-H1-KL-flat}, we see the benefits of a hierarchical prior, more significant for sparser domains.
+Upon inspection (see \cref{sec:qual_analysis}), \textit{\met-H1-KL-flat} is unable to solve the task as it cannot capture multi-modal behaviours (at corridor intersections).
+Contrasting \textit{\met-H1} with \textit{\met-H1-KL-a}, we see minimal benefits for latent regularization, suggesting with alternate methods for multi-modality, hierarchy may not be necessary.

-Comparing transfer results for ablations \textit{\met-H1-KL-a} and \textit{\met-H1-KL-flat}, in \cref{tab:hierarchy-ablation}, we see the \emph{benefits that a hierarchical prior brings} to transferability in CorridorMaze domain.
-The flat prior is unable to solve the task, which on further inspection (see \cref{sec:qual_analysis}) can be seen to be caused by its inability to capture multi-modal behaviours present in the training tasks.
-For bottleneck states \citep{sutton1999between}, where multi-modality is needed the most, this leads to regularization against a highly suboptimal unimodal action distribution.
-Interestingly, by comparing \textit{\met-H1} and \textit{\met-H1-KL-a}, we observe minimal benefits regularizing against latent rather than raw actions, suggesting that with alternate methods for achieving multi-modal priors, hierarchy may not be necessary.
-Finally, comparing \textit{\met-no\_prior} with \textit{\recsac}, we observe that hierarchy alone yields significantly less transfer benefits for sparse-domain tasks than priors.